Juggernaut7/QRCode-generator/README.md

 Convert your links, messages, or wallet addresses into QR codes instantly — with options to download, dark mode, toast notifications, and animated UX!

 ---
+## About
+This project is a simple yet powerful QR Code Generator that allows users to create QR codes from any text input.
+It's designed to be user-friendly and visually appealing, providing a seamless experience for anyone looking to generate QR codes quickly and easily.
 ##  Features

 - 🌗 Dark/Light Mode Toggle